JJWallis/todo-app/README.md

 }
 ```

-This was my first project using the popular library Styled Components to control all styling within my application.
-As shown above, I was able to make use of the built in ThemeProvider which uses React's Context API, to model and pass down all my global variables to be used throughtout my app.
-This made building the light and dark theme feature incredibly convenient, and allowed me to focus on other logic involved in the process, such as saving the user's theme preference in local storage by retrieving the previous state of the checkbox.
+This was my first project using Styled Components to control all styling within my application.
+I was able to make use of the built in ThemeProvider which uses React's Context API to model and pass down all my global variables to be used throughtout my app.
+This made building the light and dark theme feature incredibly convenient, allowing me to focus on other logic involved in the process such as saving the user's theme preference in local storage by retrieving the previous state of the checkbox.

 ```jsx
 const List = styled.ul<ListProps>`